sudheer628/vhdemo-team3/README.md

 * Flask==1.1.2
 * pymongo==3.11.0
 * dnspython==2.0.0
 * and access to mongodb atlas..
-Copy access method (for application) from mongodb atlas and include the credentials into main application file.
+Copy access method (for application) from mongodb atlas and include access method into main application file.

 ## Getting started
 run the application on local host using python flask web framework.